In The Spotlight: Latin America

-BGRS (BGRS) has an extensive experience in region.
-For more than 100 years Brookfield Asset Management (BAM), BGRS’s parent company, has had a presence in Latin America, supporting the establishment of a service center in São Paulo, Brazil in 2011.
+BGRS has extensive expeirence in the region and established a service center in São Paulo, Brazil in 2011.
 The service center covers Mexico, Central and South America leveraging long-standing local relationships in region.

 BGRS has a thorough understanding of various industry-specific policies and practices in the region gained by managing employee moves for clients from an array of industry verticals.
 To ensure adequate support in this varied and challenging region all of our local relocation consultants are tri-lingual, speaking English, Portuguese, and Spanish, and lived abroad giving them a unique perspective and understanding of clients’ and customers’ needs.

 Gustavo Perez is the Director of Operations South America at BGRS’s São Paulo, Brazil office.
 He took the time to speak to us about his experience in Brazil.